 What to eat in Trinidad and Tobago

 As I sit here blogging about what to eat in Trinidad and Tobago I cannot help but drool.
 Growing up in the Caribbean had its perks, a loving family, tropical weather all the time, and the food.
 I promise you, you haven’t eaten until you’ve tried Trini Food.
 Trini food is difficult to describe since its such an eclectic mix of influences.
-I would say the food adequately describes the multifaceted people of T&T spanning from the early inhabitants.
+I would say the food, like the language is one of its kind.
+It perfectly describes the multifaceted people of T&T spanning from the early inhabitants.

 What Food To Eat in Trinidad and Tobago